Words by Jesse Serwer

 Photos by Martei Korley

 The Boiling Lake sounds like a mythical place where an expendable character from, say, Game of Thrones or Lord of the Rings might be tossed to their doom.
-In fact, there are two places in the real world where one can encounter a real-life boiling lake — massive hot springs where water literally roils like a giant pot.
+In fact, there are two places in the world where one can encounter a real-life boiling lake — massive hot springs where water literally roils like a giant pot.
 One is located, quite appropriately, in New Zealand.
 The other is on the island of Dominica, in the Eastern Caribbean, a hotbed for volcanic activity and exceptional hiking.

-Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano —in this case Morne Watt, or Rat Mountain, one of nine active craters on the Nature Island.
-Steam and gases escaping from molten lava below bubble up to the surface, creating a perpetual boil near the center of the 200-foot-wide lake, where water temperatures are well over 200 degrees Fahrenheit.
+Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano — in this case Morne Watt, or Rat Mountain, one of nine active craters on the Nature Island.
+Steam and gases escaping from molten lava below bubble up to the surface, creating a perpetual boil near the center of the 200-foot-wide lake.
+Water temperatures typically are over 200 degrees Fahrenheit.

-The Boiling Lake Trail is the most popular hike on an island known for its eco- and adventure tourism, and one of the most legendary in the Caribbean.
+The Boiling Lake Trail is the most popular hike on an island known for its eco- and adventure tourism, and one of the most legendary hikes in the Caribbean.
 Still, only a small percent of visitors to Dominica actually make the trip through Morne Trois Piton National Park to the lake.
-That’s partly because getting there involves a rigorous eight-mile trek, which can take from morning until night, especially if you wish to stop and enjoy the scenery or document your trip with photos.
+That’s partly because getting there involves a rigorous eight-mile trek, which can take from morning until night, especially if you wish to stop and enjoy the scenery, or document your trip with photos.

-We recommend finding the time, as the hike takes you not only to one of the Caribbean’s most unique sites, but also through lush rainforest, past natural jacuzzis, and into a place called the Valley of Desolation, where one can stop to boil eggs in the steaming geysers which spew up through the ground.
+We recommend finding the time.
+The hike takes you not only to one of the Caribbean’s most unique sites, but also through lush rainforest, past natural jacuzzis, and into a place called the Valley of Desolation, where one can stop to boil eggs in the steaming geysers which spew up through the ground.